Date of Award:

 The nighttime calls of the coqui create a nuisance for property owners when populations become dense enough, as often occurs in Hawaii where the frogs have no natural enemies.
 Humans have tried various ways to eliminate coqui on the island of Hawaii with little success.
 Therefore we studied how property owners cope with their presence, both through management practices and psychological coping strategies.
 We also examined results of those efforts.
 People whose properties had more frogs were more likely to take action to reduce their numbers, but also attitudes toward the coqui were less negative when people had grown used to having to share their properties with the frogs.
 For those who cannot cope psychologically, we found it would be possible to manage properties to reduce densities but only when leaf litter and low shrubs were completely removed from near a home.
 Information campaigns about managing coqui should be different when targeting people that already host frogs and those that do not.

 Kalnicky, Emily A., "A Coupled Human and Natural Systems Approach to Understanding an Invasive Frog, Eleutherodactylus Coqui, in Hawaii" (2012).
-All Graduate Theses and Dissertations.
-Paper 1412.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1412.